 Each country has unique employment laws, tax rules, and cultural practices.
 An effective EOR needs deep knowledge of these local requirements to keep your company compliant.

-This expertise helps prevent compliance issues that could result in fines or legal problems.
+This expertise helps prevent compliance issues that could result in fines or legal problems, especially important given the wave of employment law reforms being implemented globally in 2026.

 Technology Platform